Just one thing

 A couple of years ago I had an idea to shoot a series of portraits with a connecting theme.
 Last year I finally got around to starting.
 I had a few ideas and settle on the plan of photographing people together with their favourite and most treasured possession.
-I guessed (and subsequent experience with the project has borne this out) that women would have far more interesting stories than men :) so I decided to focus on women for my subjects for this project.
+I guessed (and subsequent experience with the project has borne this out) that women would have far more interesting stories than men :) so I decided to focus on the ladies for my subjects for this project.

 It’s the stories of course that ‘make’ the photographs.
 I think that every decent image should evoke a story but in the course of shooting this series of portraits I am finding the personal recollections and the reasons for choosing a particular object really interesting.